 Many shops in Iceland participate in the country’s tax rebate program for visitors.
 Ask the first store you visit for a tax rebate folio, and save all of the receipts from your purchases at stores with the tax-free flags and banners.
 It may only be a few dollars, but it all adds up toward that next trip!
 You can mail them or submit them at the airport to be reimbursed for any sales tax you’ve paid.
 The desk is to the left of the departures entrance to the airport just past the self-serve flight check-in kiosks.
 There can be a long line at the single desk, though, so be prepared to wait.

 Speaking of waiting, we arrived quite early at Keflavík International Airport for our return flight to the United States, so we enjoyed a leisurely lunch after we went through security.
-The signs said our terminal was a 20-minute walk from the food court, so we left with 30 minutes or so before our flight was scheduled to board.
+The signs said our terminal was a 20-minute walk from the food court, so we left with 30 minutes or so before our flight was scheduled to begin boarding.
 Then we hit the passport control security checkpoint.
 The line was about four times longer than what is pictured and wrapped down a long hallway and around a corner.
 Be sure to add enough time to the 20-minute walk noted on the signs in the main food court area if you’re headed to Terminal D for a flight.